Satellite Collection Object: How to Use External Files

 Loading the OrbitElementsCollection file

-Load the OrbitElementsCollection.csv file that you created.
+Use the OrbitElementsCollection.csv file that you created as the Orbit Definition File.

-3. Select Satellite Collection Files.
+3. Select the Satellite Collection Scenario folder.

 4. Click Open.